majo-z/EmTech-Project-2019/README.md

 # Environment Setup

 To be able to run the code in this repository, you must have a Python language installed on your device.
-The easiest way is to install [Anaconda Distribution](https://www.anaconda.com/), which is a open source platform that contains all necessary machine learning packages and a lot more.
+The easiest way is to install [Anaconda Distribution](https://www.anaconda.com/), which is a open source platform that consits of all necessary machine learning packages and a lot more.

 After successful installation, you should be able to run conda on you terminal.
 Conda is an open source package management system and environment management system that quickly installs, runs and updates packages and their dependencies and it is a part of Anaconda Distribution.

-The following commands will help you to check and install all necessary packages that are needed in this project and have Anaconda up to date.
+The following commands will help you to check and install all essential packages that are required for the project to run and keeping Anaconda up to date.
 Note, that these commands only work on Windows.

 Open the Command line or Anaconda prompt(part of Anaconda Distribution):